ThisIsMrIsmail/pdf-merge-split/README.md

 # pdfiy
-### A utility that help merge and split pdfs faster on your local macine.
+### A utility that help merge and split pdfs faster on your local machine.